Jazz Chisholm Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.87 team ERA ranks 26th across all league pitching staffs.
+- The Reds' 4.85 team ERA ranks 26th across all MLB pitching staffs.

-- The Reds allow the second-most home runs in baseball (158 total, 1.4 per game).
+- The Reds surrender the third-most home runs in baseball (160 total, 1.4 per game).

-- In his last outing on Thursday against the Chicago Cubs, the left-hander went 4 1/3 innings, giving up five earned runs while surrendering four hits.
+- In his last time out on Friday, the righty went three innings against the Chicago Cubs, giving up four earned runs while surrendering four hits.

-- In 14 games this season, the 25-year-old has amassed a 4.72 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .246 to opposing hitters.
+- The 29-year-old has amassed an ERA of 6.98, with 7.3 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.